2021-22 Breckenridge Ski Resort Winter Tip Sheet

 60 Years of Breck

 Since opening its slopes for the first time on Dec.
-16, 1961, Breck has served as a down-to-earth, home away from home for people near and far.
-For 60 years, the resort has paved the way for innovation, access and high alpine adventure across its Five Peaks, from being on the forefront of new lift technology and installing the world’s first high-speed quad; to providing unrivaled access to the high alpine with the introduction of the T-Bar, the highest chairlift in North America – Imperial, and the opening of Peak 6; to being the first major Colorado resort to welcome snowboarders in 1984.
-While the resort has continued to grow and evolve over the years with new lifts, new peaks, new experiences and beyond, what has always remained the same is the sense of community and adventure, and an indescribable energy and excitement that draws people in to this incredible place we are fortunate to call Breck.
+16, 1961, the resort has paved the way for innovation, access and high alpine adventure across its Five Peaks, from being on the forefront of new lift technology and installing the world’s first high-speed quad; to being the first major Colorado resort to welcome snowboarders in 1984; to providing unrivaled access to signature high alpine terrain with the introduction of the T-Bar, the Imperial Express, and the opening of Peak 6 in 2013.
+While the resort has continued to grow and evolve over the decades with new lifts, new peaks, new experiences and beyond, guests can still find the same energy, sense of adventure and spirit of community that draws people in from near and far to Breck.
 From the kick off of ski season with Wake Up Breck and Opening Day to Spring Finale, the resort plans to celebrate its 60th anniversary season all winter long from November through Memorial Day. #60yearsofBreck

 Introducing the Freedom SuperChair: A Brand-New Chair Creates a Classic Pair on Peak 7